· 25 February 2020 ·

 See Captions following the post for alternate facts.

-Others also promoted his brand.
-Some engravings were commissioned by friends or followers.
-Some came unbidden, made by printers out to profit from the sale of Essexian memorabilia.
+Others also advertised the Essex brand.
+Engravings were commissioned by friends and followers.
+Some came unbidden, made by printers out to profit from the sale of popular Essexian memorabilia.

 engraving by William Rogers c1599